Phaiax/kalmanfilter/README.md

                                    └─────┘

 ```

+### Transformation from Continuous to Discrete Linear Time-Invariant Model

 Note that A and B from the continuous form can be transformed into F and H from the discrete form.
 The current kalman filter implementations need the discrete model, but the model in the tests can also be fed with the continuous matrices.
 These forms will be integrated for calculation: